Verticordia capillaris

-Verticordia capillaris is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia capillaris is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a shrub with a single stem at the base, small leaves and creamy white or occasionally pink flowers in dense corymb-like groups.
 It is common in small areas near Geraldton.

 Description

-Verticordia brevifolia is a shrub which grows to a height of 0.2-1.5 m and a spread of 0.2-0.9 m and which has a single, highly branched stem at its base.
+Verticordia capillaris is a shrub which grows to a height of 0.2-1.5 m and a spread of 0.2-0.9 m and which has a single, highly branched stem at its base.
 Its leaves are linear to club-shaped, roughly circular in cross-section, 2-4 mm long, with the leaves near the flowers more club-shaped than those further down the stems.